Magn3to/Principals/README.md

  ## Principal 5: Storage and security of personal information

  - If an individual is using personal information like credit card, addresses and identity.
-It is the agencies reponsibility to secure details of unauthorised use or access.
+It is the agencies reponsibility to secure details of unauthorised use or access using Transport layer security (TLS).
 This includes misusing information they are not entitled to as a task.

  ## Why would we protect the individuals information if willing to make a purchase with an organisation?